 Other notable mentions

 Stellar’s website mentios one Astral Wallet, a web-based Stellar wallet which lets you store XLM, receive payments from the inflation pool, create multiple accounts and additionally store MOBI and SLT tokens.

 Stellarport is a lightweight, desktop, web-based portal to the Stellar network.
 It lets you view your wallet, send payments and trade on the decentralized exchange.

 Smartlands is a security token issuing platform which helps projects with auditing, legal and other preparations required to launch their very own ICOs.
 It also comes with a neat built-in wallet which lets you control your balances, make payments, trade and even issue tokens.
 Of course, it also lets you store XLM.

 The website also lists the Blockchain Wallet for some reason, a popular online/mobile wallet with a solid pedigree and 15 million users behind it.
 However, this wallet only supports BTC, ETH and BCH at the moment.

 Papaya Wallet is an interesting solution offering simple storage of XLM/several other cryptocurrencies like BTC, LTC, EURT etc. The wallet is a Telegram bot which functions as both multi-currency wallet and a peer-to-peer marketplace for cryptocurrency trading.
-It can be used on Windows, Linux, Mac, Android, iOS, FirefoxOS, Windows Mobile, aka any platform that supports Telegram.
+It can be used on Windows, Linux, Mac, mobile (Android, iOS), FirefoxOS, Windows Mobile, aka any platform that supports Telegram.